RostyslavSysenko/distributed_system_scheduler/README.md

 ## How to use
 ### Pre-requisits
 1. Install ubantu if dont have already
-2. download this repo & open "executables-and-tests" folder in your terminal
+2. download this repo & open "implimentations" folder in your terminal

 ### Commands
-- start ds-server: run "./ds-server -c [configFileLocation] -n -v brief"
+- start ds-server: run "./ds-server -c [configFileLocationNoQuotes] -n -v brief"
-- start ds-client: run "java Client_entrypoint"
+- start our client: run "java Client_entrypoint"
 - run tests: run "./demoS1.sh -n Client_entrypoint.class"
 - if there are any problems during testing stage: run "fuser -k -n tcp 50000" to terminate all processes running on the default port.
 It usually helps